Zihe2003/Mul2Questions/README.md

 # Mul2Questions
-The project contains the collected data and code of our paper "Towards Multi-Relational Multi-Hop Reasoning over Dense Temporal Knowledge Graphs", ACL 2024 Findings
+The project contains the collected benchmark and code of our paper "Towards Multi-Relational Multi-Hop Reasoning over Dense Temporal Knowledge Graphs", ACL 2024 Findings

 ## Introduction
-  we develope a new benchmark named Mul2Questions, which contains over 200k entities spanning a temporal KG that is a strongly connected graph created using a breadth-first graph-expanding strategy.
+  We develope a new benchmark named Mul2Questions, which contains over 200k entities spanning a temporal KG that is a strongly connected graph created using a breadth-first graph-expanding strategy.
   <img src="https://github.com/ZiheLiu-nlp/MulRQuestions/blob/main/figs/overview.png" />

 ## Download